aakilfernandes/aakilfernandes.github.io/_posts/2016-06-29-ethereum-protocol-developer-holds-114877-dollars-worth-of-dao-tokens.md

 At a value of 1 DAO = .01 ETH, and 1 ETH = 12 USD, that works out to $114,877.

-I'm not interested in starting a witch hunt or making this about any single person.
+I'm not interested in making this about any single person.
 But when a protocol developer and Ethereum Foundation ex-member has such large stake in The DAO, there are clear conflicts of interest.